owlnext-fr/owlnextjs-community/docs/concepts.md

 ## HTTP requests

-Every single external call in this stack passes through the httpWrapper.
-It's purpose is to create an axios instance of the call, put all the necessary header's options, make the call and return the Promise.
+Every single external call in this stack passes through the `httpWrapper`.
+It's purpose is to create an `axios` instance of the call, put all the necessary header's options, make the call and return the Promise.

 Here's a list of the parameters :